ststas/ststas/README.md

 - 🌱 Currently learning React.

-- ⚡ Fun facts about me<br>In the past: world famous DJ... and cook at Michelin star restaurant :)</br>
+- ⚡ Fun facts about me: <br>In the past World famous DJ... and cook at Michelin star restaurant :)</br>

 Don't hesitate to contact me in case of collaboration.
 <!--